 Comcast Proposal One: Election of Directors.

-- Brian L. Roberts received approximately 94.7% support of the votes
+- Brian L. Roberts received approximately 94.7% support of the votes cast.

 - Ralph Roberts received approximately 95.6% support of the votes cast.